bogdanoancea/MobileNetworkDataSimulationTemplate/data/postLocProb/README-postLocProb.txt

 In this case the <specs_event> element will contain the following 8 mandatory child elements: b1) <cellIDColName> : it gives the column name (in the csv file) of the cell ID;
 b2) <cellIDValues> : it enumerates the cell IDs as a list where the items are strings separated by white spaces;
-b3) <TADColName> : it gives the column name (in the csv file) of the TA variable;
+b3) <TAColName> : it gives the column name (in the csv file) of the TA variable;
 b4) <TAValues> : it enumerates the TA values as a list where the items are strings separated by white spaces;
-b5) <cellTypeColName> : it gives the column name (in the csv file) of the cell type variable and b6) <cellTypeValues> : it enumerates the possible values for the cell type; the only valid values are "3G" or "4G"
+b5) <cellTypeColName> : it gives the column name (in the csv file) of the cell type variable;
+b6) <cellTypeValues> : it enumerates the possible values for the cell type; the only valid values are "3G" or "4G";

 6. <specs_prob >
 It describes the method used to compute the location probabilities of the devices